-Anti-ICE protesters rally in Milan before Winter Olympics
+Anti-ICE protesters rally in Milan as Winter Olympics get under way

 - list 3 of 3US border security chief withdrawing 700 immigration agents from Minnesota

-ICE’s Homeland Security Investigations (HSI) is a separate division from the department playing a lead role in US President Donald Trump’s aggressive deportation push at home, which provoked global outrage after the fatal shootings of two US citizens and the arrest of a five-year-old and his father.
+ICE’s Homeland Security Investigations (HSI) is a separate division from the department playing a lead role in US President Donald Trump’s aggressive deportation push at home, which provoked global outrage after the fatal shootings of two US citizens and the detention of a five-year-old and his father.

 Italy’s Interior Minister Matteo Piantedosi insisted this week that HSI would operate only within US diplomatic missions, insisting that officials “are not operational agents” and “have no executive function”.